 Unusual Options Activity Insight: Energy Transfer

-Shares of Energy Transfer (NYSE:ET) saw some unusual options activity on Thursday.
-Following the unusual option alert, the stock price moved down to $10.44.
+Energy Transfer (NYSE:ET) shares experienced unusual options activity on Tuesday.
+The stock price moved down to $10.36 following the option alert.

 - Option Type: TRADE